xBalbinus/rarible-devrel/use-case_CocoNFT.md

-Working on API and/or SDK is in the works.
+API and/or SDK is in the works for CocoNFT.